Rugby Europe International Championships: International Championships: fourth format (from 2022 to 2023)

 A statement was released by the Polish Rugby Union in December 2021 confirming that the Rugby Europe Championship, will expand to 8 teams in 2022/2023 season.
 To accommodate this expansion, no team will be relegated from the top tier, while two teams from the second tier Trophy Championship will be promoted following the completion of the 2021/2022 Championship.
 The serpentine system is applied to allocate each team to their respective groups.
 Each team will play a total of five games (three round robin group matches to determine the team's path and two play-off matches).
 Seeding (for group) and relegation is calculated over a two-year cycle, as is the promotion from Trophy competition.

 This was further altered by Russia's expulsion from international sport following the invasion of Ukraine, which left only five teams from those who had contested the 2022 Championship.
 Three teams, rather than the originally intended two, were promoted from the Trophy - Belgium, Germany and Poland: and the Trophy, in 2022–23, thus contained only five teams rather than the previous six, even with the promotion of Sweden and Croatia from the Conference to join Ukraine, Lithuania and Croatia.

-A relegation system is maintained across all levels two-year, moving away from the one-year system in place since 2016, meaning teams will be promoted and relegated every two year.
+A relegation system is maintained two-year for Championship/Trophy and one-year for Trophy/Conference, moving away from the one-year system in place since 2016, meaning teams will be promoted and relegated every two year.